artikblue/artikblue.github.io/_posts/2020-01-20-reversing-radare2-2.md

 0xbfa9a680 0x00000001  ....
 1 (.comment)
 0xbfa9a684 0xbfa9a744  D... ([stack]) stack R W 0xbfa9c27f -->  ([stack]) stack R W 0x66692f2e (./ifelse) -->  ascii ('.')
 ~~~
+Then if we hit the next breakpoint one more time, the program will ask for a value and will then hit the last breakpoint:
 ~~~
 [0x080484f3]> dc
 Enter an integer: 10
 hit breakpoint at: 80484f8
 [0x080484f8]>
 ~~~
+If we inspect the registers, we will see how EAX is set with the value 0x00000001, that means the SCANF call executed properly without any major problem.
 ~~~
 [0x080484f8]> dr
 eax = 0x00000001